ShallotD/TryHackMe/README.md

-🔐 TryHackMe Labs
+# TryHackMe Labs

-Welcome to my TryHackMe Labs Repository!
+Welcome to my **TryHackMe** Labs Repository!

 This repository documents my journey as I progress through various TryHackMe modules, rooms, and challenges.
 TryHackMe is a hands-on platform that strengthens skills in cybersecurity, penetration testing, and digital forensics through real-world scenarios.

-🎯 Purpose
+## Purpose

-🚀 Reinforce cybersecurity knowledge with practical, scenario-based learning.
+- 🌟 Reinforce cybersecurity knowledge with practical, scenario-based learning.

-🔍 Build and showcase expertise in penetration testing, ethical hacking, incident response, and threat analysis.
+- 🌟 Build and showcase expertise in penetration testing, ethical hacking, incident response, and threat analysis.

-📝 Provide detailed notes, scripts, and artifacts for study and future projects.
+- 🌟 Provide detailed notes, scripts, and artifacts for study and future projects.

-🗂️ Repository Structure
+## Repository Structure

 Each subfolder corresponds to a specific TryHackMe room or module and includes: